Diazepam: Recreational use

 Diazepam is a medication with a high risk of misuse and can cause drug dependence.
 Some pharmacologists recommend urgent action by national governments to improve prescribing patterns of benzodiazepines such as diazepam.
 A single dose of diazepam modulates the dopamine system in similar ways to how morphine and alcohol modulate the dopaminergic pathways.

 Between 50 and 64% of rats will self-administer diazepam.

 Diazepam can substitute for the behavioral effects of barbiturates in a primate study.

 Diazepam has been found as an adulterant in heroin.

 Diazepam drug misuse can occur either through recreational misuse, where the drug is taken to achieve a high, or when the drug is continued long term against medical advice.

 Sometimes, it is used by stimulant users to "come down" and sleep and to help control the urge to binge.
 These users often escalate dosage from 2 to 25 times the therapeutic dose of 5 mg to 10 mg.

 A large-scale study in the US, conducted by SAMHSA, using data from 2011, determined that benzodiazepines were present in 28.7% of emergency department visits involving nonmedical use of pharmaceuticals.
 In this regard, benzodiazepines are second only to opiates, the study found in 39.2% of visits.
 About 29.3% of drug-related suicide attempts involve benzodiazepines, making them the most frequently represented class in drug-related suicide attempts.
 Males misuse benzodiazepines as commonly as females.

 Diazepam was detected in 26% of cases of people suspected of driving under the influence of drugs in Sweden, and its active metabolite nordazepam, was detected in 28% of cases.
-Other benzodiazepines, zolpidem, and zopiclone were also found in high numbers.
-Many drivers had blood levels far exceeding the therapeutic dose range, suggesting a high degree of potential for misuse of benzodiazepines, zolpidem, and zopiclone.
+Other drugs, zolpidem, and zopiclone were also found in high numbers.
+Many drivers had blood levels far exceeding the therapeutic dose range, suggesting a high degree of potential for misuse of the drugs zolpidem, and zopiclone.
 In Northern Ireland, in cases where drugs were detected in samples from impaired drivers who were not impaired by alcohol, benzodiazepines were found in 87% of cases.
 Diazepam was the most commonly detected benzodiazepine.